swinkler149/901K-Sandbox/README.md

 ####Testing

 All [Test Cases] (https://github.com/swinkler149/901K-Sandbox/tree/master/Testing) are linked to the User Stories.
-Testing was conducted using ..........
+Testing is conducted using ..........

+####Technology
+This site was developed using the MEAN Stack.
+MEAN leverages a collection of javascript frameworks along with the MongoDB database; details can be found here: [MongoDB](http://mongodb.org/), [ExpressJS](http://expressjs.com/), [AngularJS](https://angularjs.org/), and [Node.js](http://nodejs.org/).
+The site is hosted in Amazon’s EC2.